 This morning we travel to Sromowce-Wyzne village to begin our trip on a wooden raft through the Dunajec River Gorge.
-(In the event of inclement weather, instead of the rafting trip we will learn local crafts at the School of Dying Trades in Bukowina Tatrzanska) The rafting trip is one of the best-known attractions of this region.
+(In the event of inclement weather, instead of the rafting trip we will visit additional attractions such as Tatra Mountains Museum and other worthwhile attractions in and/or around Zakopane.)
+The rafting trip is one of the best-known attractions of this region.
 The daily raft trips have been organized by “gorale”, the highlanders since the early 19th century.
 After rafting and lunch, we travel to Debno Podhalanskie village to visit a timber church where the interior includes unique paintings and precious Gothic sculptures from the fifteenth and sixteenth centuries.
 The church is on the UNESCO List of World Heritage sites.
 This afternoon, enjoy free time in Zakopane: go shopping for locally made handicrafts, experience luxurious spa treatments at our hotel or go for a stroll down Krupowki street.
 Dinner on your own.
 We recommend Mala Szwajcaria restaurant in Zakopane, famous among locals and tourists for its outstanding Polish and European cuisine.

 Day 4 – Wednesday

-Today, we travel to another village in the Podhale region to cook with local highlander women.
-Using traditional recipes we prepare kwasnica goralsko, highlander sauerkraut soup and other regional specialties, as part of our lunch.
+Today we travel to a quaint highlander town, Bukowina Tatrzanska, where we take glass painting class at a local Culture Center & School of Dying Trades.
+After class, we have lunch at Schronisko Smakow restaurant owned by Polish restaurateur and celebrity, Magda Gessler.
 On our drive thru Podhale we will be making short stops by wooden churches, manor houses, grocery stores and at Chocholow and Witow villages, both on the Lesser Poland Timber Architecture Route.
 In the village of Chocholow we’ll visit Jan Zieder’s art studio.
-He’s a local wood carver and artist and will have an opportunity to purchase some of his unique, hand made, quality carvings.
+Zieder is a local wood carver and artist and we will have an opportunity to purchase some of his unique, hand-made, quality carvings.
 To celebrate our fourth day in beautiful Lesser Poland, we dine at Gazdowka u Zajaca restaurant in Dolina Chocholowska, which offers regional specialties with folk entertainment.